-Measurable Goal(s): -Continue to attend all MAC meetings and monitor NPDES Phase II stormwater guidance presented by LC-SMC. -Review and revise enhanced SMPP template language, provided by QLP, related to the provision by end of Year 12.
+- Continue to attend all MAC meetings and monitor NPDES Phase II stormwater guidance presented by LC-SMC. - Continue to work closely with LCSMC for FEMA grants on home demolitions creating park lands and compensatory storage for flood relief. - Review and revise enhanced SMPP template language, provided by QLP, related to the provision by end of Year 14.